Suman2110/Retail_sales_analysis/README.md

 ## 📁 Project Overview

 In this project, we use SQL to explore and analyze retail transaction data.
-It is ideal for beginner to intermediate learners who want to:

-- Strengthen SQL querying skills
+- Understand customer behavior
-- Practice data cleaning and aggregation
+- Track product performance
-- Develop insights from structured business data
+- Analyze sales trends
-- Build portfolio-ready analytics projects
+- Extract business insights from the data

 ---